 - Plumbing / Basements — 115

 - Floors / Tile / Hardwood — 112

 The Benefits of Using Steel When Improving Your Home

 by Guest on Nov 29, 2012

-There are a few factors which contribute to the ever increasing market that uses steel components in order to build in every construction sector.
-What is great about steel is that people don't really need to pay as much for it as they would for other kinds of materials.
+There are a few factors that contribute to the ever increasing market that uses steel components to build in every construction sector.
+What is great about steel is that people don't need to pay as much for it as they would for other kinds of materials.
 The structures made from steel are also safe and healthy, while the steel designs are versatile, functional and flexible.
-In comparison with wood, steel does not need to be inspected in order to ensure it doesn’t have flaws or if it's straight.
-When projects requiring wood as a primary material are considered, the contractor will thus need to engage into a thorough inspection and discard any wood that's cut to the wrong dimensions or is damaged.
+In comparison with wood, steel does not need to be inspected to ensure it doesn’t have flaws or if it's straight.
+When projects requiring wood as a primary material are considered, the contractor will thus need to engage in a thorough inspection and discard any wood that's cut to the wrong dimensions or is damaged.
 When it comes to steel buildings though, this will never be the problem.